 - Adjust control for the draft.
-Almost all water heater appliances use natural draft to pull combustion fumes up the funnel.
-In case draft is not working, exhaust fumes will be spilled into your home.
+Almost all water heater appliances use the natural draft to pull combustion fumes up the funnel.
+In case the draft is not working, exhaust fumes will be spilled into your home.
 So, you must check the draft after installing the water heater.

 - Test your water heater for leaks.
-Switch on gas and inspect all connections for leakage by putting a mix of water and dishwashing liquid over connections.
+Switch on the gas and inspect all connections for leakage by putting a mix of water and dishwashing liquid over connections.
 If you see small bubbles then you have a gas leak.
 In this case, reconnect the joint.
 Have a professional installer check all your work.

 - Turn on the pilot light in your water heater and set the temperature.